caprosset/cloudinary-setup-example/README.md

 ```

-### 5. Inject the parser middleware into the route
+### 5. Inject the parsing middleware into the route

 In the router where we want to upload the image:
 * Import the parsing middleware